Country Profile: Saint Lucia

 Military and Security

-- Military Membership: Caribbean Regional Security System since 1982
+- Member of the Caribbean Regional Security System: Since 1982

 Energy